notcookies/Steam-Screenshot-downloader/README.md

 steam_screenshot_downloader/
 ├── chrome/
-│   ├── chrome.exe
+│ ├── chrome.exe # chrome for testing
-│   └── chromedriver.exe
+│ └── chromedriver.exe #  ChromeDriver
-├── main.py
+├── Steam Screenshot Download V2.0.py
 ├── requirements.txt
 └── README.md

 +------------------------------------------+------------------------------------------+
 # How to use it?